Imitation Learning from Human Motion Alone Does Not Guarantee Biomechanically Plausible Gait Kinetics: RESULTS

 \subsection{Learning Performance}

-\cref{fig:reward_curriculum}(b) shows the average reward for each reward term across the four conditions shown in \cref{fig:reward_curriculum}(a) over episodes 700–900.
-In all four conditions, the policy completed the full walking trial without falls in forward dynamics simulations.
-The learning curve indicates that the kinematic reward component remains consistently within 0.93-0.95, with a maximum of 1 across all conditions, regardless of the addition of kinetics-awarerewards.
-The GRF reward increased from 0.55 to 0.71 in \(R^{\mathrm{k}} + R^{\mathrm{grf}}\) condition.
-The CoP reward increased from 0.41 to 0.63, as shown in the left pane of Fig. 4(b).
-Finally, in ALL condition, the GRF reward and CoP rewards increased from 0.57 to 0.73 and from 0.41 to 0.59, respectively.
+{ During the first stage, MOIL pretraining produced stable walking policies for all walking speeds.
+The subsequent finetuning stage improved the targeted kinetic rewards while preserving high kinematic performance.
+The progressive kinetic reward shaping approach was conducted to evaluate the contribution of each kinetics-aware reward term to policy refinement.
+Across walking speeds, all conditions completed the full walking trials without falls, and the aggregated kinematic reward $R^\mathrm{k}$ remained consistently within 0.82--0.85 (circles) regardless of the addition of kinetics-aware rewards (\cref{fig:reward_curriculum}(b)).} {In the GRF Match condition, the GRF reward increased from 0.57 to 0.76, and the CoP reward increased from 0.39 to 0.63 in the CoP Match condition.
+In the KAIL condition, the GRF and CoP rewards increased from 0.57 to 0.73 and from 0.39 to 0.57, respectively. }